 You would help people solve problems with their computers and software.
-You’d explain to them how to do different tasks with the computer.
+You would explain to them how to do different tasks with the computer.

 You could work in the IT support department of a large company and help your colleagues with their technical problems.
 Or you could provide a service for customers after they have bought a computer from a manufacturer or shop.